ralaplines1988/projects/js-code/README.md

 ### let or const

 Think about whether you’ll need to reassign the variable later on.
 If you do need to reassign the variable use let, otherwise, use const

+### operating order in js.

+depanding on diffrent operator, some of them are right to left, or left to right.